 The Company has incurred net losses since its inception.
-For the three months ended March 31, 2022, the Company incurred net losses of \$60.6 million, and had an accumulated deficit of \$478.1 million as of March 31, 2022.
-The Company expects losses from operations to continue for the foreseeable future as it incurs costs and expenses related to creating new products for Customers, acquiring new Customers, developing its brand, expanding into new geographies and developing the existing Platform infrastructure.
-The Company believes that its cash and cash equivalents of \$1.2 billion and marketable securities of \$447.0 million as of March 31, 2022 are sufficient to fund its operations through at least the next twelve months from the issuance of these financial statements.
+For the three and six months ended June 30, 2022, the Company incurred net losses of \$44.7 million and \$105.3 million, respectively, and had an accumulated deficit of \$522.7 million as of June 30, 2022.
+The Company expects to incur net losses from operations for the foreseeable future as it incurs costs and expenses related to creating new products for Customers, acquiring new Customers, developing its brand, expanding into new geographies and developing the existing Platform infrastructure.
+The Company believes that its cash and cash equivalents of \$1.2 billion and marketable securities of \$444.9 million as of June 30, 2022 are sufficient to fund its operations through at least the next twelve months from the issuance of these financial statements.

 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic.
 Since then, the COVID-19 pandemic has continued to spread throughout the United States and the world.
-The prolonged disruption to the economy and the long-term financial impact of the pandemic cannot be reasonably estimated.
 The Company continues to monitor the situation and may take actions that alter its operations and business practices as may be required by federal, state, or local authorities or that the Company determines are in the best interests of its Customers, vendors, and employees.
+The economic effect of the pandemic combined with increased geopolitical uncertainty, rising inflation, and other public health emergencies might have an impact on the Company's future reporting periods.
+The effects are difficult to predict and could result in material financial impact on the Company's financial results.